 - Central nervous system damage, which is the primary feature of any FAS diagnosis.
 CNS damage can be assessed in three areas: structural, neurological, and functional impairments

-- Structural abnormalities may include microcephaly (small head size) of two or more standard deviations below the average, or other abnormalities in brain structure
+- Structural abnormalities may include microcephaly (small head size) of two or more standard deviations below the average or other abnormalities in brain structure

-- Neurological impairments which causes general neurological damage to the central nervous system and the peripheral nervous system.
+- Neurological impairments cause general neurological damage to the central nervous system and the peripheral nervous system.
 These problems are expressed as diagnosable disorders such as epilepsy or other seizure disorders, or nonspecific neurological impairments, such as impaired fine motor skills, neurosensory hearing loss, poor gait, clumsiness, poor eye-hand coordination

 - Facial features: several characteristic craniofacial abnormalities.
 The three FAS facial features are: